-Courses can be used in order to achieve the Canadian Risk Management (CRM) designation, which is recognized by the Risk and Insurance Management Society, Inc. Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council, and Canadian Institute of Management.
+Courses can be used in order to achieve the Canadian Risk Management (CRM) designation, which is recognized by the Risk and Insurance Management Society, Inc. Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council.
 For a complete list of accrediting associations, click here.

 To apply, you must meet eligibility criteria and submission deadlines.
-Students in this program may be eligible for:
+Students in this program may be eligible for the following awards:

 It is the student's responsibility to ensure all requirements for graduation are fulfilled.